 Philip joined University of Manchester as a Lecturer in Urban Design in 2015 after previously working for University of Reading and Queens University Belfast.
 Before entering academia Philip worked as an urban designer for architectural firm HBD Architects Ltd who have offices in Belfast, London, and Pune (India).
-He is currently Programme Director for MSc Urban Design and International Planning; a member of the Manchester Urban Institute; and a Recognised Practitioner of the Urban Design Group.
+He is currently the Director of the Manchester Urban Design LAB; Programme Director for MSc Urban Design and International Planning; a member of the Manchester Urban Institute; and a Recognised Practitioner and Executive Committee member of the Urban Design Group.

 Philip extensively researches and publishes on applied urban design, with a particular interest in design quality and evaluation; design control; cycling and mobility; and process and methods in urban design.
 He has lead projects across all these areas funded by a range of partners including local authorities, universities, and research councils.
 He supervises a number of PhD students on studies related to these interests.
 His experience as both a practicing urban design professional and academic see him work directly on the interface of practice and theory, with a research strategy aimed at making real-world impact on how designers consider and design places and spaces.